The case for WooCommerce database optimisation

 Schema optimisation – an example

-Fellowship recently noted some slow queries in a WordPress e-commerce site where one table, the wp_postmeta table, had grown to around 6.5 million rows.
+Fellowship recently noted, during database optimisation work, some slow queries in a WordPress e-commerce site where one table, the wp_postmeta table, had grown to around 6.5 million rows.
 This table stored much of the ancillary data for products (and much else).
 It was, therefore, used heavily whenever a product was referenced: on the product page, in a user’s order, or in the checkout process.
 As a result, some queries involving this table were taking seconds to resolve during busy site activity.
 With multiple products in an order, the checkout process compounded these inefficiencies and, in the worst cases, took 30 seconds or more.
 The customers were unimpressed.

 First we identified two or three columns that were frequently used in WooCommerce queries of the product table and the meta table, and were also often identified as part of some ‘slow queries’.
 By adding a single and a composite index to these table columns we reduced the time involved from several seconds to a hundredth or even a thousandth of a second.
 This reduced the checkout experience just a few seconds and improved the overall process by over 60%.